Sun Gazette endorsements: General Assembly races

 That said, Favola – who defeated Nicole Merlene in the Democratic primary and is unopposed for re-election – is a solid legislator who brings with her knowledge of local governance.

-Though not without blemishes, Favola’s record is credible enough to merit re-election.
+Though not without blemishes, Favola’s record is credible enough to merit re-election in a district that stretches from Arlington west to Loudoun County, taking in Great Falls and parts of McLean in the process.

-That leaves four legislators to be evaluated: State Sen. Adam Ebbin (D-30th) and Dels.
-Patrick Hope (D-47th), Alfonso Lopez (D-49th) and Mark Levine (D-45th).
-We will turn to them in a future edition.

 • • •